ddf-project/ddf-flink/README.md

 Execute the following only after installing `ddf-with-flink`
 ```
+$ sbt package
 $ bin/ddf-shell
 ```

+SBT package is required since it generates the `lib_managed` which is required for running the scripts.

 ### Running the example,
 ```
+$ sbt package
 $ bin/run-flink-example io.ddf.flink.examples.FlinkDDFExample
 ```

+SBT package is required since it generates the `lib_managed` which is required for running the scripts.